Winner of NAGC Community Service Award & PAGE Neuber-Pregler Award

 Information on Personality Types

 Personality typing is a tool with many uses.
-It's especially notable for it's helpfulness in the areas of growth and self-development.
+It's especially notable for its helpfulness in the areas of growth and self-development.
 Learning and applying the theories of personality type can be a powerful and rewarding experience, if it is used as a tool for discovery, rather than as a method for putting people into boxes, or as an excuse for behavior.
 Includes The Four Preferences, Descriptions of the Sixteen Personality Types, more...

 Introversion by Rachael Hawkins